marcfarssac/JetPack-FoursquareApp-with-Room-LiveData-Navigation-Paging-for-offline-work/README.md

 The [Google Maps Platform](https://cloud.google.com/maps-platform/maps/) will supply the map.
 An billing enabled Google Cloud account is required for this step to work (note that the [google services file](https://support.google.com/firebase/answer/7015592?hl=en) is not included in this repository for obvious billing related constraints)

-Making use of the [LocatoinServices API](https://developers.google.com/android/reference/com/google/android/gms/location/LocationServices) the App will use the last known position of the user while trying to update it periodically when good gps signal detection is available.
-Different strategies are applied for devices running Android N and below or Android-O, since the last emphasizes battery draingage reduction on background services, using a Broadcast reciever instead when the App is in the Foreground.
+Making use of the [LocationServices API](https://developers.google.com/android/reference/com/google/android/gms/location/LocationServices) the App will use the last known position of the user while trying to update it periodically when good gps signal detection is available.
+Different strategies are applied for devices running Android N and below or Android-O, since the last emphasizes battery drainage reduction on background services, using a Broadcast receiver instead when the App is in the Foreground.

 The App uses the [JetPack](https://developer.android.com/jetpack/) collection of Android Software Components latest versions' and features of the Android SDK and [the last stable release](https://developer.android.com/studio/releases/) of the [Android Studio] Integrated Development Environment.

 ### Prerequisites

-This App uses the latest software versions (IDE, Gradle, Plugins and JetPack collection of Android Software Componenets) available at the time of development.
-In order for the code to work the following versions shall be chekced and corresponding updates shall be installed as explained in the following lines.
+This App uses the latest software versions (IDE, Gradle, Plugins and JetPack collection of Android Software Components) available at the time of development.
+In order for the code to work the following versions shall be checked and corresponding updates shall be installed as explained in the following lines.

 #### Android Studio

-The Android Studio (AS) 3.2 Integrated Development Environment (IDE) available since September 24th 2018 is required for the navigations tooling used in this App.
+The Android Studio (AS) 3.2 Integrated Development Environment (IDE) available since September 24th 2018 is required for the navigation tooling used in this App.
 The latest Android Studio version can be downloaded [here](https://developer.android.com/studio/).
-In this version the Navigation editor has to be enabled from the experimental settings (File → Settings → Experimental → Editor → Enable Navigation Editor) and the related (navigation-fragment) dependencies to be implemented in the mobule App gradle file.
+In this version the Navigation editor has to be enabled from the experimental settings (File → Settings → Experimental → Editor → Enable Navigation Editor) and the related (navigation-fragment) dependencies to be implemented in the module App gradle file.

 #### Plugins

 ##### Kotlin in Android Studio

-Due to known issues in the Kotlin pluggin installed with this version it is recommended (see the [release notes](https://androidstudio.googleblog.com/2018/09/android-studio-32-available-in-stable.html)) to uninstall the plugin and install the latest available at version 1.2.71 or above.
+Due to known issues in the Kotlin plugging installed with this version it is recommended (see the [release notes](https://androidstudio.googleblog.com/2018/09/android-studio-32-available-in-stable.html)) to uninstall the plugin and install the latest available at version 1.2.71 or above.

 To update the Kotlin plugin navigate to the Settings of Android Studio and look for the plugins section.
 Search the kotlin one and verify its version number.
-Uninstall the plugin and restard the IDE when needed.
+Uninstall the plugin and restart the IDE when needed.
 Install the proposed version which will be above 1.2.71.
-Restar AS.
+Restart AS.

 ##### Kotlin Safeargs